UoB-OOP/coms10017/SETUP.md

 #CentOS 7

+- Before you start, are you getting `javafx` errors?
+Make sure they run the export JAVA_HOME command at the top of the webpage!

 CentOS' yum repository seems to only contain old versions of JDK and due to licensing issues, JavaFX jars are excluded intentionally.